 Bangladesh, West Indies target World Cup qualifying points in dead rubber

-CHITTAGONG, Bangladesh (AFP) — Bangladesh captain Tamim Iqbal insisted Sunday there was no shortage of hunger in his team after they sealed the three-match, one day series against the West Indies with a game to spare.
+Chittagong , Bangladesh (AFP) — Bangladesh Captain Tamim Iqbal insisted yesterday there was no shortage of hunger in his team after they sealed the three-match, one-day series against the West Indies with a game to spare.

-Bangladesh will face the West Indies in the third and final match on Monday.
+Bangladesh will face the West Indies in the third and final match today.

 They will be looking to complete a series sweep and win 10 more points in the World Cup Super League, a qualifying competition for the 2023 World Cup.